 Most of y’all know that I heart Halloween, specifically DIY Halloween costumes!
-We’ve crafted up some elaborate costumes in our day, but with 2 little ones under 3, the easier the better!
-This year’s last minute costume scramble started with a Pinterest search on Friday afternoon.
-I saw this this pin, and was sold on the DIY Oreo costume idea.
-Andy loves Oreos and cardboard costumes are inexpensive and easy!
+I’ve crafted up some elaborate costumes in my day, but these days, I’m all for the easier the better.
+Andy loves Oreos and cardboard is my favorite costume material so I crafted us a DIY Oreo couples costume!
 We added the milk headbands just a few hours before the big party, because the more ridiculous, the better.

 - 2 Sheets of black poster board